Last updated on 2026-04-08

 Program overview

-The Refrigeration and Air Conditioning Mechanic Foundation program at BCIT offers a comprehensive introduction to the essential skills required in the refrigeration industry.
-This certificate program is designed to equip students with the foundational knowledge in basic refrigeration system design, installation, and service.
-Graduates will be prepared for entry-level positions in the commercial refrigeration sector, making it an excellent starting point for those looking to build a career in this field.
+The Refrigeration and Air Conditioning Mechanic Foundation program at BCIT offers a comprehensive introduction to the fundamentals of refrigeration system design, installation, and service.
+This certificate program is designed to prepare students for entry-level positions in the commercial refrigeration industry.
+With a focus on practical skills and knowledge, graduates will be well-equipped to start their careers in this growing field.
 The program is delivered in person, ensuring hands-on experience and direct interaction with instructors.

-This program includes the first level of Gas B training, allowing students to progress into the Heating, Ventilation, Air Conditioning, and Refrigeration Technician Co-op program after completion.
-Students will gain practical skills and theoretical knowledge necessary for a successful career in refrigeration and air conditioning.
+- Includes the first level of Gas B training, allowing progression to the Heating, Ventilation, Air Conditioning and Refrigeration Technician Co-op program.

 Featured Experiences

-• Opportunity to enter the Heating, Ventilation, Air Conditioning, and Refrigeration Technician Co-op program after completion
+- Opportunity to participate in the Heating, Ventilation, Air Conditioning and Refrigeration Technician Co-op program after completing the foundation level.

 Career Options